pushkarev-alexandr/apushkarev_scripts/README.md

 ### Render
 - **AfanasyButtons.py**: Adds Set Free and Eject and NIMBY buttons to Nuke
+- **gif_render.py**: Renders a GIF from the selected node to a 'gif' folder next to the script using ffmpeg
 - **screenshotFromViewer.py**: Renders the current frame of the active viewer and saves it to the current script's folder in the 'screenshots' subfolder or in the NUKE_TEMP_DIR folder

 - **autolabel.py**: Nuke labels customization script